revalew/Master-Thesis/README.md

 The aim of this project is to create a circuit to measure and analyze the data from two different IMUs (Inertial Measurement Units) to determine the accuracy of the step estimation algorithm (multiple if there is time).

+This project was developed by Maksymilian Kisiel as part of a Master's Thesis at Silesian University of Technology, under the supervision of dr hab. inż.
+Agnieszka Szczęsna, prof. PŚ.

 <br/>
 <br/>